2004090/CS220-AU-portfolio/README.md

 - 2021-10-13 created an account on github and created two repositories, one public and one private
 - 2021-10-20 started to get familiar with github
 - 2021-10-21 looked into the github pages and understand the concepts of creating websites by using github pages
+- 2021-10-22 started on creating the website using github pages
+- 2021-11-02 started on the essay
 - 2021-11-03 started on the draft of the essay on Microsoft Words
 - 2021-11-04 changed some of the information in index.md file
 - 2021-11-20 get familiar with github and github pages, did some changes in index.md file